 Explanation:

-- The application asks the user for the power D and the range [start, finish].
+- The program prompts the user to provide the exponent D and the interval [start, finish].

 Digit Power Sum Calculation: